u1i/amplify-central/v7-to-amplify-central-api.md

 > "host" : "52.221.197.254.nip.io"

+After this, we can use the Python script in this repository to import the endpoints into Amplify Central.
+For this you need your [Amplify Central Access Token]([Getting Started Guide](api-getting-started.md)), the script `get_access_token.sh` helps you to retrieve it and store it in a file called `access_token.jwt` which the Python script expects.
+Whatever your way might be to get the token, make sure `access_token.jwt` looks similar to this before you continue:

+> eyJhbGciOiJSUzI1NiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICJTTFpLQmpKbDdmQVpFRDFONzF5S21oZkc3YzJrVm9IREQwdVlQWndEXXXX0IiwibWFuYWdlLWFjY291bnQtbGlua3MiLCJ2aWV3LXByb2ZpbGUiXX19LCJjbGllbnRJZCI6IkRPU0FfZTkxMjIxYWYwNTFlNGE1NDkzYjY4MGRjODY4NGRlOTgiLCJlbnZpcm9ubWVudElkIjoiZTkxMjIxYWYwNTFlNGE1NDkzYjY4MGRjODY4NGRlOTgiLCJjbGllbnRIb3N0IjoiMTExLjY1LjcxLjIzNCIsImNsaWVudEFkZHJlc3MiOiIxMTEuNjUuNzEuMjM0Iiwib3JnSWQiOiI5NjY5ODE5OTI4MjgzNzcifQ.AM37pO8RS_bETJtTtIYAGHboRCl1tZ5bWZo5a5fwf28kftzZRAc802A55xvYK27XXaQkP0eAMR7YrCmhv2ekWu4T0NU-eAUX6YoqDaPKZUYQ9geDqi4aPBF6vGAKmjR0p-iO7R0_7_Igbv_9jbXXXXltC243EhqjbN4pSlsGNfVLoyNxH-YvEXduHGLdcjaDfYd5Hw-vuyXvBwtWk5sXXXq_fR2yAAtlsJRMObzrU0mGAnZP8zv6g3Y1laesdhkNMtagWRobxLDCT2JnOJgFszuo1xi5aAowRGRcO-h9c2UZ4ZaaJoqJw

+Now you can start the import by issuing this command (make sure that the exported files from the previous step are in the same directory):

+`python amplify-import.py`

 (Python script to import YAML into Amplify Central - each one imported as a Proxy - work in progress)

 ## Step 3: Verify Imported Proxies and Publish